TomPace101/nanopore_diffusion/new_notes.md

 - then case to path or string, as needed.
 But that's tedious.
 And prone to being forgotten.

+How about this: `request.render` always returns a Path.
+If the argument is a locator, it calculates its path from the request's name.
+If the argument is a string, it's converted to a Path.
+Then, when you need a string, you cast it.
+This is now implemented.

 _FEATURE_ run with doit without dodo.
 See old notes about this.